AGreb21/DS400/README.md

-DS400-Bayesian-Statistics
+# DS 400: Bayesian Statistics

-Projects Bayesian Statistics (DS400)
+This repository is for DS 400: Bayesian Statistics.